mf-caglar/cert-nexus-certified-data-scientist/README.md

 # CertNexus Certified Data Scientist Project
 * This project was completed as part of the CertNexus Data Science Practitioner professional certificate program on Coursera.
+It was not the same as the one in the course.
+There are some additional codes to obtain a better dataset and models.

 ## Project Overview
 The primary objective of this project was to analyze and process data stored in the company database.
 We developed three machine learning models to address key business challenges: